Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - 4000 Gold
 - Morningstar

+**Charges**: This item has four charges and regains all charges when you finish a long rest.

-**Quicksilver**: You can cast lesser restoration as a bonus action, when you do this you can remove up to three conditions.
+**Quicksilver**: You can spend two charges to cast lesser restoration as a bonus action, when you do this you can remove up to three conditions.
 You can do this two times before you must finish a long rest.
 The next time you hit an attack with _Silvermere Dawn_ you can apply one of the removed conditions to the target.

-**Health**: You gain maximum hit points equal to half your hit dice.
+**Health**: You gain maximum hit points equal to your level

 _You gain +2 to attack and damage rolls using this magical weapon_